NIC-BizDev/nicfederal-dotnet-ridbclient/README.md

 ## Code Examples

 To use the RIDB client library, you must first instantiate the a `RIDBClient` object.
 You have two choices regarding how to do this.
 The first is to use the default constructor in which case the RIDB settings will be pulled from your application `AppSettings` configuration.
+The second option is to instantiate using the parameterized constructor which requires you to pass in the essential RIDB configuration.

 ### Default Constructor